 But that is not introversion extroversion.
 That’s called just being pure human.
 Like you’re about to go in front of a lot of people.
 So thoughts race your mind, like, am I going to do this right?
 Am I going to mess up?
 But once I get into flow, I actually look internally.
 It’s like, how do I bring out the most of me?

 It’s like a one person player, one person performance.
-Now, just in context, I’ve been blessed to be on stage with some of the biggest names in the business space.
+Now, just in context, I’ve been blessed to be on stage with some of the biggest names in the space, people in leadership positions, though leaders, introverted business leaders.
 So, you know, my books are all business books.
-So Geico Koski comes to mind, or Michael Gerber or Seth Godin or Dave Ramsey are all people that I’ve been at those events and share the stage with them.
+So Guy Kawasaki comes to mind, or Michael Gerber or Seth Godin or Dave Ramsey are all people that I’ve been at those events and share the stage with them.

 And most of those people, high degree introverts, introverts extremely effective and energized presenters.